Sphynx-code/URL-To-QR-Image-Converter/README.md

-# URL to QR Image Converter
+# URL To QR Image Converter

 Welcome to the **URL to QR Image Converter**, a simple and efficient tool for converting URLs into scannable QR code images in PNG format.
 This application is designed for ease of use across Windows, macOS, and Linux platforms.